 Founder Arielle Tepper Madover

-In 2005 Mrs. Madover formed "The Living Room for Artists" a not for profit 501(c)(3) organization to sustain and support the Summer Play Festival (SPF) which was first presented in 2004.
-SPF has formed an alliance with The Public Theater and has a relationship with the Donmar Warehouse through its creation of the Playwright Residency Program.
+In 2005 Mrs. Madover formed The Living Room for Artists a not for profit 501(c)(3) organization to sustain and support the Summer Play Festival (SPF) which was first presented in 2004.
+SPF formed an alliance with The Public Theater and had a relationship with the Donmar Warehouse through its creation of the Playwright Residency Program.

 In her effort to promote Theater Education, in 2001, she created The Tepper Center for Careers in Theatre, which through The Tepper Semester in New York provides opportunities for college seniors to develop specific strategies for pursuing their career goals in the entertainment industry.
 In 2005 she initiated a theatre program for second and third graders at The Dalton School.